 Michael Greis is the Principal of Riverbend Advisors.

 He brings over thirty years of professional experience in business development, relationship sales and management to his work.
 His consulting work has included economic development, solar PV business development and clean energy policy.

 Michael is an active member of the CFA Society of Boston.
-In addition to the Sustainable Investing conference committee, he co-chairs the society’s Diversity, Equity and Inclusion (DEI) Programming committee and serves on the society’s Programs and Education Advisory Council.
+In addition to the Sustainable Investing conference committee, he co-chairs the society’s Diversity, Equity and Inclusion (DEI) Programming committee and has served on the society’s Programs and Education Advisory Council.
 Michael holds the FSA (Fundamentals of Sustainability Accounting) credential.
 He is also a member of the Northeast Clean Energy Council, serving on several volunteer committees.More...

 His consulting work has included economic development, business-university collaborations, non-profit finance & operations, web site and I/T infrastructure development, solar PV business development and clean energy policy.
 Through Riverbend Advisors, Michael is an active member of the Northeast Clean Energy Council, serving on several volunteer committees.